tomi/vscode-rf-language-server/client/KNOWNISSUES.md

 * Keyword and test case settings (such as [Return], [Arguments], [Documentation]) are not parsed correctly
 * Rows that are split to multiple rows are not parsed correctly
 * For loops are not parsed correctly
-* Goto definition doesn't work with keywords with embedded arguments
 * Can't find keywords defined in python or java libraries
+* No definition is available for standard library keywords